Jbleezy/BO2-Reimagined/README.md

 * Decreased minimum number of melees to kill from 5 to 3
 * Decreased minimum number of melees to kill with Bowie Knife from 3 to 2
 * Decreased minimum number of melees to kill with Galvaknuckles from 2 to 1
-* No longer automatically runs away when player is first attacked on solo
+* No longer automatically runs away when player is first attacked in solo
-* Removed hint when player is first attacked on solo
+* Removed hint when player is first attacked in solo

 ## Weapons
 * Switch to melee weapon by pressing the new melee weapon button (same button as the Maxis Drone on Origins)